Bboy9090/Smash-Hereos/replit.md

 ## Overview

 An epic open-world action RPG where the multiverse has cracked and legendary heroes must unite to save all reality.
 When the Weave of Reality fractures, corrupted Echo heroes pour into a fused world built from the ruins of countless iconic realms.
-Players assemble squads of 3 heroes from a roster of 40+ legendary fighters, explore a seamless interconnected world, battle dimensional rifts, unlock god-tier transformations, and build Nexus Haven—the last bastion of resistance against the Void King.
+Players assemble squads of 4 heroes from a roster of 59 legendary fighters, explore a seamless interconnected world, battle dimensional rifts, unlock god-tier transformations, and build Nexus Haven—the last bastion of resistance against the Void King.

 **The Game Vision:**
-- **Genre**: Open-world cinematic action RPG with squad-based combat
+- **Genre**: Open-world cinematic action RPG with 4-hero team switching (Marvel Ultimate Alliance × Smash × FF7R hybrid)
-- **Core Loop**: Explore → Battle Rifts → Unlock Transformations → Upgrade Nexus Haven → Face World Bosses
+- **Core Loop**: Explore → Battle Missions → Unlock Transformations → Team Synergy Building → Face World Bosses
-- **Key Heroes**: Jaxon (Sonic/Chaos Incarnate), Kaison (Mega Man X/Adaptive Arsenal), plus Mario, Link, Samus, Kirby, Pikachu, Fox, DK, Yoshi, and 30+ more
+- **Roster**: 50+ iconic gaming heroes (Sonic, Mario, Link, Samus, Pikachu, Kirby, Fox, DK, Yoshi, and 40+ more)
 - **Setting**: A fused multiverse where Green Hill overlooks Hyrule, Dream Land clouds drift above Toad Town, and Lylat ruins scatter the sky
-- **Endgame**: Defeat the Void King and the Entropy Court to restore reality
+- **Endgame**: Defeat the Void King and unlock post-game secret ending

 ## User Preferences